 Fars News Agency, an Iranian outlet tied to the Revolutionary Guards, attributed the attack to the “Allies of Syria,” a little-known group of pro-Iran militias formed in 2015.
 The “Allies of Syria” was attacked, reportedly in an Israeli airstrike, near Palmyra in central Syria on October 13.
 In a statement, it claimed that the attack came from the direction of al Tanf and vowed “very harsh” retaliation.
 Israel has reportedly carried out hundreds of strikes on Iran-linked targets in Syria since the civil war broke out in 2011.

 December 15: A British Typhoon fighter jet shot down one of two small drones that penetrated the al Tanf deconfliction zone.
 No damage or casualties were reported.
-U.S. Central Command did not speculate as to who owned the drones.
+U.S. Central Command did not speculate as to who owned the UAVs.

 December 31: Coalition forces were targeted by indirect fire near Shaddadi in northeastern Syria.
 The rounds impacted civilian areas and did not damage any coalition areas.
 The SDF detained four people suspected of involvement in the attack.
 No group claimed responsibility.